HOW TO JOIN A WEBINAR

 For those online events which are recorded, you can listen live at the scheduled time or watch the recording later at a time that suits you.
 The link to the recording is usually sent to all participants within 48 hours of the webinar taking place.
 You cannot download or save the recording, but you can listen to it as many times as you like for two months.
 Please note that some events may not be recorded.
 If an event is not being recorded, that information is included in the event listing.

-About ten minutes before a online event starts we usually run a 'warm up' session which is a great opportunity to check your speaker volume, learn how to 'put up your hand to ask a question' and get yourself settled - ready to sit back, relax, learn and enjoy.
+At the start of the event, we usually run a 'warm up' session which is a great opportunity to check your speaker volume, learn how to 'put up your hand to ask a question' and get yourself settled - ready to sit back, relax, learn and enjoy.
 We also use this opportunity to tell you about upcoming events.

 Make sure you have your sound turned on so you can hear the presentation.
 If you have trouble with your sound, check your settings have the correct hardware selected.
 If that does not work, try logging out of an event and logging back in.
 For further assistance, you should check the troubleshooting pages of the online platform being used for that event.